Skip to content

 Logistic Regression for Machine Learning is one of the most popular machine learning algorithms for binary classification.

-Multivariate Logistic regression for Machine Learning
+Multivariate Logistic regression model for Machine Learning

 In this logistic regression, multiple variables will use.
 As we can see there are many variables to classify “Churn”.